Bug Bounty Program

 Out of scope

-The following actions are considered out of scope for the program, and any report that uses these techniques or has these characteristics will not be rewarded:
+The following actions and finding types are considered out of scope for the program, and any report that uses these techniques or has these characteristics will not be rewarded:

-1. Missing best practices (e.g. email SPF/DKIM/DMARC, Content Security Policy, HTTP headers, SSL configuration) without a working Proof of Concept demonstrating a real vulnerability.
+1. Missing best practices (e.g. email SPF/DKIM/DMARC, Content Security Policy, HTTP headers, SSL configuration, DNSSEC, DNS records) without a working Proof of Concept demonstrating a real vulnerability.

 2. Vulnerabilities requiring unlikely user interaction.